 Flowering plants in the park next to Arènes de Lutèce

-The coliseum now lies at the center of a small public park, with grassy slopes, flowering plants, and lots of specimum trees (look closely, and you'll find botanical labels on many).
+The coliseum now lies at the center of a small public park featuring grassy slopes, flowering plants, and lots of specimen trees.

-Parisians who live or work nearby gather les Arènes de Lutèce for picnics, a stroll among the gardens, or just quiet conversation.
-They bring their young children to play in the grass.
+Parisians who live or work nearby gather at les Arènes de Lutèce for picnics, a stroll among the gardens, or just quiet conversation.

 Few tourists find this hidden treasure, and most Parisians have never been here.
-You can't see it from nearby streets, and you're not likely to accidentally discover it.
+You can't see the arena from nearby streets, and you're not likely to accidentally discover it.

 But it's worth the search.

-Aside from giving you an amazing glimpse of Roman life in Paris, the Arènes is one of the best places in the city to relax, soak up some sun, and experience life like a real Parisian.
+Aside from giving you an amazing glimpse of Roman life in Paris 2,000 years ago, the Arènes is one of the best places in the city to relax, soak up some sun, and experience modern-day life like a real Parisian.

 Location: How to Find Arènes de Lutèce